top of page

 We are not affiliated with any one religion or spiritual tradition.
 We’re just a bunch of humans from all walks of life who believe in the power of mindfulness.
 Our programs reflect a diverse blend of spiritual traditions and non-spiritual practices, and we've got a little something for everyone. (asian reverence (buddhism..., derived from with credit, care, etc...)

-• our main campus is filled with catholic iconography
+• The main campus we use is filled with catholic iconography

 • We're focused on relational repair